nteasocial/readinglist/README.md

 ## Contributing

-Feel free to contribute to this reading list!
-If you have a favorite blog or article related to technology or design in 2024, please open an issue or submit a pull request with your suggestion.
+Contributions are welcome!
+Please open an issue or submit a pull request with your suggestion.

-Happy reading!
+Happy reading! 📚
+Follow me on [Twitter](https://twitter.com/nteasocial) - @nteasocial